 What is mortgage prequalification?

 The very first steps of the homebuying process can also be the most confusing.
 Where do you start?
 How do you know your purchasing power?
 Can you even afford to take out a mortgage?
+If you're wondering what's next, it might be a good time to seek mortgage prequalification.

-For prospective homebuyers asking themselves these questions, one of the best ways to clear up the confusion and prioritize the next step is by seeking prequalification.
 By reviewing basic information about your financial background and employment history, lenders are able to gauge whether your situation is suitable for a mortgage.

-Prequalification establishes how big of a loan you’ll be able to borrow if you decide to move forward with the mortgage process.
+Prequalification establishes how large of a loan you’ll be able to borrow if you decide to move forward with the mortgage process.
 While it does not guarantee a loan will be approved, prequalification does act as a great starting place to establish financial needs and outline how much money can be borrowed.

 During prequalification, the borrower will provide documentation that lays out their financial status.
 This information is submitted by the prospective borrower and is not verified by the lender until a later stage.
 This gives the lender an overview of the borrower’s finances and helps determine if a mortgage loan is possible.